Basis-Theory/docs/source/includes/api-reference/_token_associations.md

   `https://api.basistheory.com/tokens/{parent_id}/children`
 </span>

-Create a new child token a token in the tenant.
+Create a new child token a token in the Tenant.

 ### Permissions